For Incoming Freshman Families

 A Message from the Director of Texas Parents

-Dear Class of 2028 Parents and Families,
+Dear Class of 2029 Parents and Families,

-My team and I look forward to getting to know you over the coming years.
-Please contact us with questions at 512-471-2353 or by email at TexasParents@austin.utexas.edu.
+We look forward to getting to know you better as you navigate your Longhorn's first year at the University.
+You are welcome to contact us with questions at 512-471-2353 or by email at TexasParents@austin.utexas.edu.
 We can also be reached toll free at 888-690-0012.
 Our office is open Monday-Friday, 8 a.m.-5 p.m.
-(CT).
+(Central).
+We are here for you, holding the map while you ride shotgun as your Longhorn takes the wheel.
+The coming years are a road trip that will change the world.

 Susie Smith